Level/abstract-leveldown/README.md

 Where possible, the default private methods have sensible _noop_ defaults that essentially do nothing.
 For example, `_open(callback)` will invoke `callback` on a next tick.
 Other methods like `_clear(..)` have functional defaults.
 Each method listed below documents whether implementing it is mandatory.

 The private methods are always provided with consistent arguments, regardless of what is passed in through the public API.
-All public methods provide argument checking: if a consumer calls `open()` without a callback argument they'll get an `Error('open() requires a callback argument')`.
+All public methods provide argument checking: if a consumer calls `batch(123)` they'll get an error that the first argument must be an array.

 Where optional arguments are involved, private methods receive sensible defaults: a `get(key, callback)` call translates to `_get(key, options, callback)` where the `options` argument is an empty object.
 These arguments are documented below.